What is a non-registered or informal group?

 Non-registered or informal groups may be eligible to apply for grants for under $10,000 if they meet the eligibility criteria for that fund.

-Grants over $10,000 can be made only to organisations with legal entity status.
+Grants over $10,000 can only be made to not-for-profit or charitable organisations with legal entity status.
 For more information on what fund may be suitable for your group, please contact us for advisory support at community.matters@dia.govt.nz.

 Are you an unregistered or informal group and need a grant for over $10,000?